byu-oit/UAPI-Specification/README.md

 The `master` branch should contain the latest official versions of the specification.

-The `develop` branch contains versions of the document that are still a work in progress.
-Once approved the documents will be merged with the `master` branch.

-Please submit any pull requests against the `develop` branch.
+Please create a feature branch for any updates to the `master` branch.

 For questions, edits, and clarifications please feel free to open issues in this repository.